Chimp-Stack/chimp-stack/packages/doc-chimp/README.md

 ## 🧠 Features

-* 🔍 `doc-chimp overview` – Lists files and exports in your project for a bird’s-eye view
+- 🔍 `doc-chimp overview` – Lists files and exports in your project for a bird’s-eye view
-* ⚙️ `doc-chimp config` – Read and write `.chimprc` values with ease
+- ⚙️ `doc-chimp config` – Read and write `.chimprc` values with ease
-* 📂 Supports per-package config in monorepos
+- 📂 Supports per-package config in monorepos
-* 🧪 No AI integration (yet) – but we're working on it!
+- 🧪 No AI integration (yet) – but the monkeys are learning fast!

-Coming soon:
+### Coming Soon

-* 🤖 AI-generated inline documentation for TypeScript
+- 🧠 AI-generated inline docs (TypeScript docstrings on monkey steroids)
-* 📝 AI-generated READMEs and usage examples
+- 📚 Static HTML documentation built from your code and `.chimprc` config
-* 📖 HTML docs generation from code + config
+- 📘 Smarter READMEs and usage examples with AI help
-* 🧠 Integration with `git-chimp` changelogs for smarter release notes
+- 🔗 Cross-linked changelogs with 1 for rich release notes - *early support already available in `overview`*

 ---